hykim-soulis/Bankist/README.md

 ## Project Description

-To start this project, you need to login first using one of the below example account.
-Your login session lasts 5 minutes and any new activity will reset the session timer.
+To start this project, you need to login first with one of the below example accounts.
+Your login session lasts for 5 minutes and any new activity will reset the session timer.

 1. user: js, PIN: 1111
 2. user: jd, PIN: 2222

-You can check your account balance summary and recent transactions as well as transfer money, request loan and close account.
+User can check their account balance summary and recent transactions as well as transfer money, request loan and close account.

 ### Features